 VLF hiss and saucers (see Table 1) are found in nearly the same region of the low altitude (~ 2000 km) auroral zone as illustrated with data from Injun 5 in Figure 4.
-The VLF hiss is associated with an intense flux of precipitating auroral electrons with energies in excess of 10 keV and also with an ELF noise band which is similar to lion's roar.
-The saucers, however, have no apparent association with particles above 5 eV.
-With Injun 5 the VLF hiss is found to be downward propagating waves whereas the saucers are upward.
-It has been shown explained by amplified Cerenkov radiation due to this auroral electron beam at or below the region where the electrons are accelerated (3000 - 20,000 km).
-Saucers can be explained by assuming a source of suprathermal electrons of < 5 eV beamed upward.
-This beam produces amplified Cerenkov radiation at altitudes above 1000 km.
-52
+The VLF hiss is associated with an intense flux of precipitating auroral electrons with energies in excess of 10 keV and also with an ELF noise band which is similar to lion's roar.38 The saucers, however, have no apparent association with particles above 5 eV.52 With Injun 5 the VLF hiss is found to be downward propagating waves whereas the saucers are upward.
+It has been shown that the VLF hiss spectral characteristics and power levels can be explained by amplified Cerenkov radiation due to this auroral electron beam at or below the region where the electrons are accelerated (3000 - 20,000 km).69 Saucers can be explained by assuming a source of suprathermal electrons of < 5 eV beamed upward.
+This beam produces amplified Cerenkov radiation at altitudes above 1000 km.52 c) Two Stream.
+At the bow shock, solar wind ions and electrons are reflected to produce a counter-streaming (two-stream) distribution.
+These reflected ions may be the source of the whistler mode noise observed just below the ion gyrofrequency upstream of the bow shock in the solar wind.
+The noise band just below the electron gyrofrequency is identified with the reflected electrons as is the electrostatic oscillations at the electron plasma frequency.36 The dynamics of the bow shock is discussed in detail by Greenstadt and Fredricks in this report.

-The kilometric radiation, emitted from auroral field lines, may also result from the auroral electron beam and current system.
+The kilometric radiation, emitted from auroral field lines1, may also result from the auroral electron beam and current system.
 A beam driven electromagnetic instability which operates in the presence of ion wave turbulence has been proposed.
 The instability saturation levels are consistent with the large observed power levels.
-Waves generated by this mechanism would be lefthand polarized.
+Waves generated by this mechanism would be lefthand polarized.79 d) Drift Wave.

-- c) Two Stream.
-At the bow shock, solar wind ions and electrons are reflected to produce a counter-streaming (two-stream) distribution.
-These reflected ions may be the source of the whistler mode noise observed just below the ion gyrofrequency upstream of the bow shock in the solar wind.
-The noise band just below the electron gyrofrequency is identified with the reflected electrons as is the electrostatic oscillations at the electron plasma frequency.
-The dynamics of the bow shock is discussed in detail by Greenstadt and Fredricks in this report. - d) Drift Wave.
 Plasma can be given directed energy in regions where strong temperature or density gradients exist.
 Ion cyclotron waves are reported in the polar cusp region during a magnetic storm.
 They may be caused by a current driven ion cyclotron instability or by a density gradient drift instability.
 Fredricks33 suggests that the theoretical work on electrostatic drift waves beyond the plasmapause leads to a source mechanism for Pc5 micropulsations.
-The Kelvin-Helmholtz instability, resulting from a shear in the ion velocity parallel to the magnetic field lines at the cusp boundaries, may generate micropulsations in the .07 to 30 Hz range.
-24 Farley (this report) discusses the role of gradient drift instabilities in the ionosphere.
+The Kelvin-Helmholtz instability, resulting from a shear in the ion velocity parallel to the magnetic field lines at the cusp boundaries, may generate micropulsations in the .07 to 30 Hz range.24 Farley (this report) discusses the role of gradient drift instabilities in the ionosphere.